4 Tips for Slowing Down to Reduce Stress

 These four tips are in the spirit of The-Slow-Internet-Movement-That-Wasn't.
 I hope that in reading through them, you allotted twice the time you estimated it would take!

-© 2011 Toni Bernhard.
 Thank you for reading my work.
 I'm the author of four books.
-In May 2020 my newest will be available: How to Be Sick: Your Pocket Companion.
+In May 2020, my newest became available: How to Be Sick: Your Pocket Companion.